Ferguson shamed two 'a**holes' for partying after Man Utd defeat, reveals Van Persie | Goal.com

 Robin van Persie recalled an incident at Manchester United that saw Sir Alex Ferguson admonish two "a**holes" for partying following a loss to Manchester City in 2013.

-Ferguson is famous for his dressing room moments, with plenty of stories and legends emerging from his time at Manchester United.
+Ferguson is famous for his dressing room moments, with plenty of stories and legends emerging from his time as United manager.

-And it was a time of unprecedented success, with Ferguson's Man Utd winning 13 Premier League titles, five FA Cups and two Champions Leagues.
+And it was a time of unprecedented success, with Ferguson's United winning 13 Premier League titles, five FA Cups and two Champions Leagues.

-Van Persie was in his first year at the club, as he scored 30 goals in his first campaign at Old Trafford.
+Van Persie was a decisive element in one of those league title triumphs when he scored 30 goals in all competitions during his debut campaign at Old Trafford after joining from Arsenal in 2012.

-One of the more memorable moments of that season, he said, came following an April loss to Manchester City with Manchester United holding a double-digit lead atop the league.
+One of the more memorable moments of that season, he said, came following an April loss to local rivals City when United were holding a double-digit lead at the top of the table.

 "Coach Ferguson, he knew when to act, when for example to put pressure on with discipline," he told SoFoot .

-"In my first season, we were 15 points ahead in the league, and we welcomed Manchester City hoping to seal the title.
-If we won, it was 18 points ahead, but we had lost.
-This still left us 12 points ahead, and most managers would not have dramatized the situation.
+"In my first season, we were 15 points ahead in the league, and we welcomed Manchester City, hoping to seal the title.
+If we won, we would be 18 points ahead, but we lost.
+This still left us 12 points ahead, and most managers would not have dramatised the situation.

-Van Persie would not name those responsible, but he did go into detail into just how far Ferguson went to embarrass them.
+Van Persie would not name those responsible, but he did go into detail about just how far Ferguson went to embarrass them.

 "Yeah, I have the names, but I really can't give them.
 They got scolded by the coach, but it stayed in the dressing room.
 It was incredible.

-"He had pasted lots of different photos, we had traced the evening of the two players hour by hour, 2 am, 3 am, 4 am, as if to emphasize the extent of their stupidity.
+"He had pasted lots of different photos, we had traced the evening of the two players hour by hour, 2am, 3am, 4am, as if to emphasise the extent of their stupidity.

 "He didn't stop there, he warned us all: 'Guys, listen well, if we don't win the championship, it's because these two decided to go out and have fun.
 From now on, if I see a player come out before the trophy is lifted, that player is out of the team'.
 He was ruthless.